All right, this is a fanart made with the dollmaker.

 - I thought, for my Bianca, mainly of that catgirl in SAO Alfheim... the cait sith (cat shee) leader...
 Alicia Rue.
 Not to mention other dark-skinned blondes in anime, but mainly this catlike, flirtatious, perky, honey-eyed Alicia for a good reason.
 She (Bianca, NOT Alicia!) also has those wistful, chocolate-y freckles that add more mischief to her character design.
 Her twintails with odd ribbons are a reference to Harley Quinn, which continues in the laced corset (meant for ripping it open!) and puffy sleeves.
 As for the décollétage... that already explains itself, right? #ImSexyAndIKnowIt.
 (It's an eighteenth-century, risqué one, while the other ladies wear Victorian-style high collars).
 As a performer and a free spirit, she is allowed to wear brighter colours and show off more skin (neck, décollétage, limbs; maybe a little midriff when she dances) than Desdemona and Emilia.
 That wistful, perky smile and those tsurime eyes also reveal something of her personality.
 The red shoes are a legend of fairytale per se, recalling the titular Andersen tale as well as the Snow Queen and the Wizard of Oz (the MGM version, since they were silver in the novel), and the whimsy of these worlds so similar to our own.

 - Most of the male characters are in the military, so I gave them a uniform with rank distinctives to explain who outranks whom.
-It's a timeless period uniform with influences from Westeros through eighteenth-century Prussia, passing by the Swedish brigades of the 30YW era.
+It's a timeless period uniform with influences from Westeros through eighteenth-century Prussia, passing through the Swedish brigades of the 30YW era.
 The basic uniform is a white shirt with grey doublet and scarlet trousers and black Wellingtons; above, there is a Prussian blue waistcoat.
 Officers wear a burgundy cloak and matching pockets on their waistcoats, as well as a sword on their non-dominant hand side (As you see, Iago -with the missing eye- is not wearing cloak or pockets to explain his status as a non-commisioned officer).
 In the case of Cassio, "that frilly little stripling," that lacy scarlet-white cravat and the burgundy cloak are a shorthand for his lieutenancy and aide-de-camp position.
 His peaches-and-cream complexion, lack of facial hair, and long messy titian-haired queue with that blue ribbon call to mind a slightly darker-haired Enjolras, as well as the Beast from B&tB as a human, and also a self-portrait of Yours Truly (Sandra Dermark).
 Cultured and refined, yet slightly boyish and immature; and at heart innocent and your average nice guy, the kind of person we would empathise with when he suffers.

-- Emilia is darker and more catlike than Desdemona; in fact, I thought of them as foils to one another.
+- Emilia is darker and more catlike and down-to-earth than Desdemona; in fact, I thought of them as foils to one another, like Éponine to Cosette.
 She is wearing a modest maid's uniform (which is most usually worn and stained with mud, blood, dust... from both her chores and Iago's mistreatment; this is what a freshly-washed uniform of hers looks like in the morn), and her uptight bun of dark hair, the same dark chocolate colour as her eyes (curtains match the windows), may stand for all the feelings of rage and pain that she has repressed for decades.
 When she finally speaks out the truth, as liberal as the north, she unties this bun and lets her dark nutbrown Rapunzel mane free, to emphasize this as they hear her roar.
 She also tears off her then filthy, bloodstained apron in a rage and flings it into Iago's face, not even wavering as she is wounded.

 - Roderigo is the only civilian male in the leading cast, a fop, and a socially awkward, shy young lover.
 His whole character is meant here to look adorkable and camp straight.
 The reason why he wears so much mauve and so much fox fur (including the pink leg warmers on his boots, not only his collar) is to catch Desdemona's attention, and also to be in vogue with the latest fashion.
 It all contrasts starkly with the uniforms of most of the male cast, to hint at his fop-out-of water status.
 The character is also inspired by his namesake in Babes in Toyland, where the Skinny henchman is called Roderigo.
 He is also supposed to be taller and lankier than the other men, and to wear spectacles on those innocent blue eyes to observe things closer.
 He also wears a queue, like Cassio, but his is a silky, thinner and longer lovelock (hanging on the left shoulder over the chest), not inspired by padawan but by ThreeLights, and also by 30YW-era courtly fashion.
 As written of the fop Aselges by Phineas Fletcher in 1633: His fashion too too fond, and loosly light: